et0and/portfolio-redux/content/projects/te-wahi.md

 <h3>The Solution </h3>

-Design, develop and deploy a centralised knowledge hub that exists both online in the form of a website and offline in the form of posters.
-The hub will contain different guides for using the tools and machines, as well as steps to follow for certain goals.
+We designed, developed, and deployed a centralized knowledge hub that exists both online and offline.
+The hub includes guides for using the tools and machines, as well as steps to follow for achieving specific goals.
+Students and staff can access the hub through a website and posters placed throughout the Innovation Space.

 <br><br>